 “Ahmedabad: At least six persons were injured when police opened fire to disperse a rampaging mob in Meghaninagar area of the city on Thursday afternoon.
 The injured were brought to civil hospital where the condition of at least three is stated to be serious…the incident took place at Chamanpura area under Meghaninagar police station…”

 Of course, all this is factually untrue.
 We have already seen reports of Times of India to know that the police did their best, saved more than 180 Muslims, shot dead 5 Hindus outside his house.
 But notice how the allegations of CALLS MADE do not include Narendra Modi at all!
 Even such a trash article which alleges that Jafri’ daughters were raped (which was found to be untrue since they were in USA at that time!) and makes false allegations on his calls being ignored does not accuse him of making any call to Narendra Modi directly.
-This trash article by Arundhati Roy in Outlook has been dismantled by us in Myth 11.
 All these allegations of call to Narendra Modi started coming after 2010- many many years later.
 Outlook has not bothered to mention any of the above facts.